nuac-admin/nuac-release-four/_waters/trinity.md

             The Trinity Broads consist of five broads; from north to south there is Ormesby Broad then Rollesby Broad (these two are separated by A149 road bridge), Rollesby Broad, Lily Broad, Ormesby Little Broad and Filby Broad (these latter two are intersected by A1064 road bridge).
 At the southern extent of Filby Broad the water channels into Muck Fleet dyke and ultimately flows into the River Bure.</p>
             <p>These broads contain pike, perch, bream, roach, rudd and tench with the system noted for it's large pike and prolific shoals of bream.
 The broads, given their remote and undisturbed nature, are also a haven for wildlife such as marsh harrier and bittern.</p>
             <p>The boat is moored at the south west corner of Ormesby Little Broad (see the Location section below).</p>
-            <br>To the south of the mooring under the road bridge leads onto Filby Broad.
+            <p>To the south of the mooring under the road bridge leads onto Filby Broad.
 This channel can be very shallow in the summer and occasionally reedy although still passable.
             <br>To the north; bearing to the right from the mooring takes you to the main arm of Ormesby Little Broad heading up to Eel's Foot Inn.
 Or bearing left from the mooring leads onto Rollesby Broad.
 Lily Broad can be accessed just past the narrows going up to Rollesby - very difficult to get through sometimes.
-A nice, interesting little broad.
+A nice, interesting little broad.</p>
             <p>For first-timers on this group of waters we recommend getting familiar with Ormesby Little Broad first (not that it's that little anyway!) before venturing onto the other broads.</p>

           </div> <!-- END OF col  -->